itn-trust/itn-did-spec/README.md

 - A DID string MUST be provided that has to be recovered.
 - The provided DID string MUST be compliant with the `did:itn` method.
 - The provided DID document MUST be compliant with the DID V1.0 DID document specification.

+Here is how recover operation works:

+- The ITN agent is responsible to verify that the initiator of the recover request is the controller of the DID subject that will be recovered.
+The authentication method defined in the DID Document will be used to authenticate the controller.
+Then ITN agent perform the recover DID operation.

 ---